Qualification Exam Waivers and Exemptions

 How to Request an Exam Waiver or Exemption

 Requests for SIE and qualification exam waivers and exemptions must be submitted by a firm on behalf of the applicant.
-The firm must submit the request via the Firm Gateway at https://firms.finra.org/examwaivers.
+The firm must submit the request via the FINRA Gateway at https://firms.finra.org/examwaivers.

 The firm should ensure that it requests the appropriate waiver(s) and/or exemption(s).
 Failure to request the appropriate exam waiver(s) may result in a delay in the review process.